 The thriving neighbourhood depends on the co-existence of a diversity of elements – and must be nurtured to flourish.
 The best projects, places and neighbourhoods weave together lives and opportunities, so that they become greater than the sum of their parts.
 Although there is no one formula for creating great neighbourhoods, some recurring features tend to create better conditions for communities to thrive than others.

 The building stones of the good neighbourhood are many.
-We have highlighted some of the important themes here:
+In the Open Call, the following themes were highlighted to be addressed through the Neighbourhood Index:

 Streets with (new) meaning